dvidelabs/config/README.md

 Note: config-upload should only be called once for each remote system.
 After that use `config push origin` and run `config-sync` as appropriate.

 ## config-alts

 It is possible to have some files different on different systems or for different purposes.
 For example, `~/.bash.local` might differ between MacOS and Linux.
 Other files such as `~/.gitconfig` might differ based on the current use by changing commit credentials.

+The .bashrc, .config/alts.conf, and .config/alts/*/.bash.local are example files to demonstrate the mechanism.

 The alternate system is very simple but powerful: